 - 1. Sustainable innovation means that companies seek out ways in which to sustain continuous innovation/improvement for company growth, competitive advantage, increased market share, etc. - 2.
 Sustainability is the capacity to endure in a relatively ongoing way.
-The term sustainability is also used to refer to environmental sustainability. - 3.
-The Sustainable Development Goals (SDGs) of the United Nations are broad and ambitious, calling on all countries - be they upper, middle, or low income - to make tangible improvements to the lives of their citizens.
-The goals encompass social, environmental, and economic aspects. - 4.
+The term sustainability is sometimes also used to refer to environmental sustainability. - 3.
+Environmental sustainability focuses on acting in a way that ensures future generations have the natural resources available to live an equal, if not better, way of life as current generations. - 4.
+The Sustainable Development Goals (SDGs) of the United Nations are broad and ambitious, calling on all countries to make tangible improvements to the lives of their citizens.
+The goals encompass social, environmental, and economic aspects. - 5.
+The term, Triple Bottom Line is often used to refer to the concept that businesses need to not only be concerned with making a profit but also be concerned about the manner in which they do so.
+The three parts of the Triple Bottom Line include considering the impact that business operations and innovation have on societal, environmental, and financial wellbeing; in other words, people, planet, and profit (respectively). - 6.
 The Ivey Innovation Learning Lab is a new approach to learning that builds unique insights from leading academic thinking and peer-to-peer dialogue with fellow leaders.
-Participants come from business, government, and academia.
+Par-ticipants come from business, government, and academia.
 The Lab consortium knows that the way in which people live and work is being profoundly disrupted.
-The knowledge and tools of the past will not necessarily help navigate the future, nor solve the urgent and complex challenges facing society and business. - 5.
-Both traditional and sustainable innovation involves developing new products, services, or processes.
-Three core features set sustainable innovation apart-sustainable business, corporate culture, and systems thinking. - 6.
-The Institute for Manufacturing at the University of Cambridge crafted a chart of increasingly complex approaches to sustainability for designers: Green Design, Eco-Design, Sustainable Product Design, Design for Sustainability, and Transformative Design. - 7.
-Modern society has become very good at creating linear systems of production, the takemake-waste process.
+The knowledge and tools of the past will not necessarily help navigate the future, nor solve the urgent and complex challenges facing society and business.

+- 7. Both traditional and sustainable innovation involves developing new products, services, or processes.
+Three core features set sustainable innovation apart-sustainable business, corporate culture, and systems thinking. - 8.
+The Institute for Manufacturing at the University of Cambridge crafted a chart of increasingly complex approaches to sustainability for designers: Green Design, Eco-Design, Sustainable Product Design, Design for Sustainability, and Transformative Design. - 9.
+Modern society has become very good at creating linear systems of production, the take-make-waste process.
 This linear system results in significant damage to the natural systems that support us.
 So, design for sustainability involves transforming linear thinking into cyclical thinking.
-The regenerative approach to cyclical design has taken many forms over the last several decades as we move towards establishing a circular economy. - 8.
+The regenerative approach to cyclical design has taken many forms over the last several decades as we move towards establishing a circular economy. - 10.
 The circular economy is based on the principles of designing out waste and pollution, keeping products and materials in use, and regenerating natural systems.
 There is a lot of waste in our current system.